Infomaniak/android-core/README.md

 )
 ```

-You'll be able to call the method `getHeaders()` everywhere in your app, as long as you've initiated the InfomaniakCore library in
+You'll be able to call the method `getHeaders()` everywhere in your app, as long as you've initialized the InfomaniakCore library in
 `MainApplication`.
 Like this example :

 ```kt